Alex807/University-Projects/DictionaryAPI/README.md

 Make sure you compile all components.

 ### Execute: java RunApp
-- **You don't need to run separated files for CLI/GUI, both are integrated into 'RunApp' entry point.
+- **You don't need to run separated files for CLI/GUI, both are integrated into 'RunApp' entry point.**
 - Launch and select "yes"/"y" for GUI version, otherwise you will go for CLI version.

 ## 📁 File Structure

-/
 - ├── src/
 - │   ├── RunApp.java
 - │   ├── GUI.java-